Withington, Gloucestershire: Public houses

-The Mill Inn, now the only public house in Withington, is credited locally with creating the popular "chicken in a basket" fried chicken and chips meal in the 1960s.
+Before the Kings Head closed down in 2017, there were two pubs in Withington.
+The Mill Inn, now the only pub in Withington, is credited locally with creating the popular "chicken in a basket" fried chicken and chips meal in the 1960s.
+The building of the Kings Head is now a house.

+The River Coln runs through garden of The Mill Inn, separating part of the garden from the main building.
+The Mill Inn is a grade II listed building.

+Other

+Fergal O'Brien and Bailley & Nicholls racing, two established horse racing trainers, are both based at neighbouring farms outside the village.
+Fergal O'Brien Racing is based at Ravenswell farm, and Bailley & Nicholls Racing is based at Thorndale farm.

-The 2000 Trees music festival is held annually at Upcote Farm, near the village.
+The 2000trees music festival is held annually at Upcote Farm, near the village.

 History

+Filming of "Men"

 From April to May 2021, it was filmed as the fictional village of Cotson for the folk horror film Men, released in 2022 and directed by Alex Garland.

 1963 air crash

 Two miles east of Chedworth on Thursday 2 May 1963, 23 year old Flt Lt Charles J Sturt, ejected from his BAC Jet Provost over Northleach.
 Firemen attended from Cirencester and Northleach.

 The Jet Provost aircraft was from RAF Little Rissington.

 Charles Sturt would be Group Captain Sturt, by the late 1980s.
 His brother Sqn Ldr Peter Sturt ejected from Harrier XV791 on 9 July 1973, with 20 Sqn from RAF Wildenrath, after suffering a bird strike.